 So if you are sending books and other media items to a customer that is in no hurry to receive them, Media Mail is a good shipping option.

-SurePost and SmartPost are a hybrid between UPS and USPS, and FedEx and USPS, respectively.
+SurePost and Ground Economy are a hybrid between UPS and USPS, and FedEx and USPS, respectively.
 Specifically, FedEx or UPS picks up the shipper’s package and eventually hands it off to a USPS sorting facility for final delivery to the customer.
 Delivery times will be longer, but the money you save may be worth the trade-off.

 Here are a few more positives about using hybrid services: